 Many drivers have claimed that smoking weed before driving actually helps them focus and concentrate better.
 However, studies have proven this claim to be false.
 What these drivers are experiencing is just the rush from the drug, lasting only minutes.
-After the few initial minutes when they feel that their senses have improved, weariness and drowsiness caused due to THC kicks in, making it dangerous for them to be behind the steering wheel.
+After the few initial minutes when they feel that their senses have improved, weariness and drowsiness caused due to THC kick in, making it dangerous for them to be behind the steering wheel.

-Several studies have revealed that in most fatal vehicle crashes, caused due to drugs, blood test of drivers have tested positive for marijuana.
+Several studies have revealed that in most fatal vehicle crashes, caused due to drugs, the blood test of drivers has tested positive for marijuana.
 It has also been found that the drivers with THC in their blood were twice as likely to be responsible for a fatal crash as those who had not used drugs or alcohol.
 The influence of marijuana on a driver in a vehicle crash is difficult to be determined as the THC can remain in the bloodstream and urine of the user for several days, as users often mix it with alcohol intake as well.
-Marijuana consumption in itself endangers the driver, but taken in combination with alcohol, the same risk increases tenfold.
+Marijuana consumption in itself endangers the driver but taken in combination with alcohol, the same risk increases tenfold.